 10 Best French Dishes to try in Paris

-Paris, often dubbed the “City of Lights,” is celebrated not only for its romantic allure but also for its vibrant culture, fashion, and gastronomy.
-French cuisine, or cuisine française, is renowned for its intricate techniques, rich flavors, and elegant presentation.
-And of course, every dish is best savored with a glass of wine—Santé!
+Paris – often dubbed the “City of Lights,” is celebrated not only for its romantic allure but also for its vibrant culture, fashion, and gastronomy.
+French cuisine, or cuisine française, is renowned for its intricate techniques, rich flavours, and elegant presentation.
+And of course, every dish in Paris is best savoured with a glass of wine—Santé!
 (Cheers!!)

 In this blog, I’ll introduce you to 10 must-try French dishes that you simply cannot miss on your next trip to Paris.